-The New term starts on Starts On Monday March 27th 2017!
+The new term starts on Monday June 19th 2017!
 This course is offered in two-month terms.
 There are two class times available: a class for Beginning students and an Intermediate class.

 This class is delivered in an invitation-only video conference on Google Hangouts.
 Materials and written discussion are on an invitation-only group here on AmeriCymru.